bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Mark Erhardt: 00:20:57

 Okay, but what I was trying to get at was, it can actually be dangerous for users to assume that there's more privacy than there is.
-So I think that maybe got some people into trouble before with on-chain payments where they maybe were, I don't know, maybe a more benign example would be some women rights group in a country where that sort of thing is not allowed, receiving donations from abroad and thinking it's super private but it ends up not being as private as they think.
+So I think that maybe got some people into trouble before with onchain payments where they maybe were, I don't know, maybe a more benign example would be some women rights group in a country where that sort of thing is not allowed, receiving donations from abroad and thinking it's super private but it ends up not being as private as they think.
 But so not only do we have to try to make it as private as possible, but we also have to be open about where it actually fails these promises so that people don't get misled.

 Jonas: 00:21:46